ImAJason/Online-News/README.md

 ### Description
 ---
 Code for analysis and predictive modeling approaches to understand the popularity of online news.
-The data set was obtained from [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Online+News+Popularity)
+The data set was obtained from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Online+News+Popularity)

 ### Objective
 ---